Yourself1011/reed-solomon/README.md

 # Reed-Solomon Error Correction

 This is a simulation of the Reed-Solomon error correction method accessible [here](https://danielzh.dev/reed-solomon).
-It's kinda inefficient, since it just uses brute-force instead of the Berlekamp-Massey algorithm (which I don't understand), but works.
+It uses the extended Euclidian algorithm, as well as Chien search, and the Forney algorithm.
+It's pretty cool, I'd say.